RickStrahl/Westwind.HtmlPackager/README.md

 All related resources are downloaded and embedded into the HTML content.
 CSS is embedded as text while images, scripts and url resources are embedded as base64 data links.
 The result is one very large HTML document that contains all resources embedded.

 * **HTML file plus loose Resource Files**
-Produces a folder with an HTML file and all CSS, Script, images, fonts as loose file.
+Produces an HTML file plus all CSS, Script, images, fonts as loose files stored in the same folder as the HTML.

 The .NET EXE is a single file EXE that requires .NET 4.5+.